xiix0/scam/README.md

-Next Friday will not be your lucky day.
-As a matter of fact, you don't have a lucky day this year.
+Q:	What's a WASP's idea of open-mindedness?
+A:	Dating a Canadian.